Electronically Filing Your 1099s

 As a Patriot Software Accounting or Payroll customer, Patriot offers an option to electronically file (e-File) your 1099-MISC and 1099-NEC forms with the IRS.

 If filing 1099-MISC forms, you can also e-File with states participating in the combined federal/state e-File program.
-Currently, there is no e-filing Form 1099-NEC with the states because the IRS has not made the 1099-NEC form available for the combined federal/state filing program.
+See the resource page What Is Your 1099 State Filing Responsibility for the 1099-NEC?

 Is there a cost to e-File?